2013 Mitsubishi Outlander Interior

 This interior review was created when the car was new.
 Some links may no longer point to an active page.

-Reviewers agree that the Outlander’s interior is one of its main drawbacks because it looks and feels cheap.
-While first- and second-row seats are comfortable, critics think the third-row seats are laughable in terms of comfort and space and aren’t even suitable for kids.
+Reviewers agree that the 2013 Mitsubishi Outlander’s interior is one of its main drawbacks because it looks and feels cheap.
+While the first- and second-row seats are comfortable, critics think the third-row seats are laughable in terms of comfort and space and aren’t even suitable for kids.
 Test drivers also complain about the Outlander’s navigation system graphics, which they say could be pulled from an old handheld video game.
-One of the lone bright spots is the Outlander’s cargo versatility, which features a tailgate/liftgate combination test drivers like.
+One of the lone bright spots is the Outlander’s cargo versatility, which features a tailgate/liftgate combination that test drivers like.

 - "The Outlander's fateful flaw, however, is its cabin, which is functional in a sporty sort of way yet doesn't offer the premium aspect of the competitors in this class." -- Edmunds